NG-ZORRO/ng-zorro-antd-mobile/docs/customize-theme.en-US.md

 ## Local deployment fonts

 You can modify `@icon-url` to make a locally deployed version of the icon font, the newest iconfont file could be downloaded [here](https://github.com/ant-design/ant-design/releases/download/resource/iconfont-3.x.zip).
-Here is an example set icon url to the folder `assets/fonts`
+Here is an example set icon URL to the folder `assets/fonts`

 ```less
 // -------- import official less file -----------